-It’s National Fragrance day - designed to put the spotlight on the myriad joys of scent - but when did perfumery become the poor relation of artistic and personal expression and what can we do to put it back in the spotlight every day of the week? asks Sue Kim
+Once a year National Fragrance day rolls around - designed to put the spotlight on the myriad joys of scent.
+But Sue Kim wonders, when did perfumery become the poor relation of artistic and personal expression?
+And what can we do to put it back in the spotlight every day of the week?

 Scent and smelling are one of our oldest primal instincts.
 Historically, essential oils have been used in many cultures for religious, ritualistic, and medicinal purposes.
 Humans have scented their homes, their bodies and communal religious areas as a form of elevating mind, body, and soul.
 Yet, when we discuss the role of oils and perfumes in modern life, some may perceive them as an extravagance or worse, not care enough to give the subject a second thought.

 So I have been asking myself, how did perfumery disappear from our modern lives?

 I think that as the earth becomes more populated, we are more aware of personal versus public spaces.
 How often do people make a point of coughing or sneering when someone else’s fragrance impinges on their personal space?
 How many times have I heard some people say that a Lush shop, for example, is too fragrant for their liking?
 (Many others, of course, really love the ‘What’s That Smell?’ aroma of a Lush shop).

 Since when did our personal expression through perfumery become so offensive to others?
 Do we get like that over what clothing someone is wearing?
 I think some do, but why don’t embrace the someone else’s ‘scented expression’ and why shy away from our own personal expression of perfumery?
 I really enjoy catching a whiff of the sillage of someone as they walk past or when I hug a friend and I catch a scent of a fragrance that I associate with that person and which always reminds me of them?